OTPR26/OOT3DHud/README.md

 [Releases](https://github.com/OTPR26/OOT3DHud/releases/latest).
 Each region has a normal emulator mod and a self-contained ROM patch.

-### Azahar or Citra
+### Azahar, Citra, or other emulators

 1. Download the regional **Mod ZIP**.
-2. Fully close the emulator.
-3. Extract the ZIP and merge its `load` folder into the Azahar or Citra user-data directory.
+2. Extract the ZIP and merge its `load` folder into the Azahar or Citra user-data directory.
-4. Enable **Use Custom Textures** in the emulator's graphics settings.
+3. Enable **Use Custom Textures** in the emulator's graphics settings.
-5. Restart the emulator and launch the game normally.
+4. Restart the emulator and launch the game normally.

-Do not resume an old save state after installing.
-Normal in-game save files are unaffected.
 Existing unrelated texture packs can remain installed, but do not combine Ocarina Reframed with another `code.ips` patch for the same title.
 See [INSTALL.md](INSTALL.md) for the regional title IDs and complete folder paths.